 The company meets the definition of a qualifying entity under Financial Reporting Standard 100: 'Application of financial reporting requirements' ('FRS 100') issued by the Financial Reporting Council ('FRC').
-Accordingly, for the period 13 November 2018 to 31 March 2019 the company has prepared its financial statements under FRS 101 as issued by the FRC.
+Accordingly, for the year ended 31 March 2019 the company has prepared its financial statements under FRS 101 as issued by the FRC.